 Note to editors:

 Safran is a leading international high-technology group with three core businesses: Aerospace (propulsion and equipment), Defence and Security.
-Operating worldwide, the Group has 69,000 employees and generated sales of 15.4 billion euros in 2014.
-Working alone or in partnership, Safran holds world or European leadership positions in its core markets.
-The Group invests heavily in Research & Development to meet the requirements of changing markets, including expenditures of 2 billion euros in 2014.
-Safran is listed on Euronext Paris and is part of the CAC40 index.
+Operating worldwide, the Group has 70,000 employees and generated sales of 17.4 billion euros in 2015.
+Working independently or in partnership, Safran holds world or European leadership positions in its core markets.
+The Group invests heavily in Research & Development to meet the requirements of changing markets, including expenditures of more than 2 billion euros in 2015.
+Safran is listed on Euronext Paris and is part of the CAC40 index, as well as the Euro Stoxx 50 European index.

 For more information, www.safran-group.com / Follow @SAFRAN on Twitter